 Experts from the world of circumpolar health research teach at the two courses.

 In the days August 16-18 a PhD course on how to carry out research in Circumpolar areas takes place.
 Organisers are the University of Copenhagen; the NORDFORSK supported CLINF project (Climate Change and Infectious Diseases); the Network for Circumpolar Health Researchers; and the International Union for Circumpolar Health (IUCH).
 This PhD course will comprise the first three days of the Summer School in Arctic Health above, and may be taken independently.
-Please check the website https://phdcourses.ku.dk/DetailKursus.aspx?id=104936&sitepath=SUND for info on detalis and registration.
 The course amounts to 2.1 ECTS points.
-Deadine for application is June 1, 2018.
+Please check the website https://phdcourses.ku.dk/DetailKursus.aspx?id=104936&sitepath=SUND for info on detalis and registration, and download program here.